 2. Poor Time Management

-Running a digital ad sales software is a fast process, and time-wasting can potentially cost you significantly.
+Running a digital advertising sales software is a fast process, and time-wasting can potentially cost you significantly.
 Without strategic time management, it’s easy to get bogged down in the minutiae and let the important details slip away.

 To make the most of each opportunity, ensure time management is a priority.
 The most crucial elements in customer relationship management, as well as order, billing, and inventory management, should take top priority.